 When his friends next come round he shows them his photographs.
 Some of these friends have only recently moved into the village and do not know a lot about astronomy, and Sam cannot stop talking to them about it.

 He explains that the further away an object is the smaller it looks and the more slowly it moves, like the balloon, the yacht and the aircraft carrier.
 The Sun and Moon and Planets are, in astronomical terms, quite close to us and we can see them as discs and watch them move.
-But if we make a model of the Solar System with the Sun the size of a football, the Earth is 37 paces from the Sun, but it would take us three months to walk to our next nearest star!
+But if we make a model of the Solar System with the Sun the size of a football, the Earth is 37 paces from the Sun, but it would take us several years to walk to our next nearest star!

 The stars are actually enormous and moving at enormous speeds, but they are so far from the Earth that, seen from the Earth without a telescope, they appear to us as just points of light, and move so slowly that they have barely moved over the past thirty thousand years: seen from the Earth the stars appear to be in almost the same positions that they were in when people first started drawing pictures of what they saw in the sky.
 (But some stars have changed their brightness.)